U.S. proposes bundling some Medicare knee, hip replacement payments

 The agency said that in 2013, there were more than 400,000 inpatient knee and hip procedures, costing Medicare more than $7 billion for hospitalization alone.

-While some incentives exist for hospitals to avoid post-surgery complications, hospital readmission, or drawn out rehabilitation, the quality and cost of care for the replacement surgeries vary greatly among providers, CMS said.
+While some incentives exist for hospitals to avoid post-surgery complications, hospital readmissions, or drawn out rehabilitation, the quality and cost of care for the replacement surgeries vary greatly among providers, CMS said.

-Through the proposed five-year payment model, health care providers in 75 geographic areas would continue to be paid by Medicare.
-However, the hospital would be held accountable for the quality and costs of care for the entire episode - from the time of the surgery through 90 days after discharge.
+Through the proposed five-year payment model, health care providers in 75 geographic areas would continue to be paid under existing Medicare payment systems.
+However, the hospital where the hip or knee replacement takes place would be held accountable for the quality and costs of care for the entire episode of care - from the time of the surgery through 90 days after discharge.

-Depending on the hospital’s quality and cost performance, it might receive an additional payment or be required to repay Medicare for a portion of costs.
+Depending on the hospital’s quality and cost performance during the episode, the hospital may receive an additional payment or be required to repay Medicare for a portion of costs.

-Large U.S. hospital chains that would be affected include Tenet Healthcare Corp and HCA Holdings Inc. Major manufacturers of replacement joints include Stryker Corp and Johnson & Johnson.

 CMS said the bundled payments for joint replacement surgeries would build upon successful demonstration programs already underway in Medicare.